Towards The Mountain

 Close Up Photographer of the Year (CUPOTY) competition.

-The shortlist was announced in May 2019 with two of my images selected for the final top 100:
+with two of my images selected for the final top 100:

 Goldfish - Manmade category